shyam1banerjee/Kickstarter-Analysis/README.md

-# Kickstarter-Analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis of Kickstarter date to uncover trends
+Performing analysis of Kickstarter data to uncover trends